manningstinson/holbertonschool-low_level_programming/singly_linked_lists_ce/task-1.md

     // ...
 };
 ```
-Explanation:
-- This block assumes the existence of a structure named `list` that represents linked list nodes.
+This block assumes the existence of a structure named `list` that represents linked list nodes.
-- The structure might contain fields like `data` for the actual data and `next` for a pointer to the next node.
+The structure might contain fields like `data` for the actual data and `next` for a pointer to the next node.

 **Code Block 4: Typedef for Convenience**
 ```c